-'''

-Select from IMSSC1.IMSMP1.IMSDEMOS Where KEY = 'D' or KEY = 'B' or KEY = 'A'
+Select \ from IMSSC1.IMSMP1.IMSDEMOS Where KEY = 'D' or KEY = 'A'

-'''

 In this case, three GU requests are needed instead of one GN request with a range (>='B' and <='D').
 In case of the range request, IMS positions on the 'B' segment and reads by means of the twin pointer forward and misses the 'C' and 'D' segment because they are physically stored before the 'B' segment.
 The number of GU requests depends on the number of predicates in the query.